poonchuanan/tp/docs/UserGuide.md

 >* Input format should adhere to the one in the help list or in this user guide.
 >* All features such as `add`, `edit`, `list`, etc. are not case-sensitive, but it is recommended for you to follow the format stated in help list or this user guide.

+>IMPORTANT:
+>* If you want to edit or delete on a list, PLEASE ensure that you have pulled out the list you want.

 <br>
 <br>